 Thanks to its central location in Bhutan, a stay here guarantees that you will learn about the country’s rich history and culture, as Six Senses offers insightful excursions to local sites and sacred monasteries daily - all of which are in easy driving distance.
 Bumthang is especially worth visiting during the winter festivals, during which you will get a real taste of local life.

 Following Six Senses’ recommended journey exploring the Himalayan kingdom, we suggest staying at this lodge in conjunction with the brand’s other beautiful lodges in Thimphu, Punakha, Gangtey and Paro.

-*This lodge is set to open later this year in Autumn 2019*
+*This lodge is set to open in Spring 2020*

 - Jaime Benitez, South India